 Every Residential Parking Permit and the renewal of the Permit must be applied for in writing on the Residential Parking Permit application form.

-Parking permits are only applicable to the area displayed on the permit itself and are not valid in other areas or parking zones around Frankston City.
+Parking permits are not valid in other areas or parking zones around Frankston City.

 In cases where the parking permit displayed does not cover the area in which the vehicle is parked, infringement notices may be issued.